scotthlee/tars/README.md

 --environment SP_TENANT_ID \
 --environment SP_CLIENT_ID \
 --environment SP_CLIENT_SECRET \
-nlp-tool/</pre>
+tars/</pre>

 If you'd rather add your environment variables to the app after deployment, you can delete those lines, and if you run into errors with authentication during deployment, you can try adding the `--insecure` flag to the command, although that may not adhere to security best practices.
-In all cases, you will need an API key for your Posit Connect account, and your account will probably need Publisher access to the platform.
-If you haven't set those up yet, contact EDAV for more help.
+In all cases, you will need an API key for your Posit Connect account (`YOUR_API_KEY` in the example above), and your account will probably need Publisher access to the platform.

 ### Notes
 This version of the app requires an Azure Service Principal with access to the Azure OpenAI API.
 Environment variables should match how they are used in the code, for example, so that `GPT4_URL` is the base URL for the relevant Azure OpenAI model deployments (the app uses `gpt-4-turbo` and `text-embedding-ada-002`), `API_TYPE` is 'azure_ad', `SP_TENANT_ID` is your Service Principal tenant ID, and so on.
-Please reach out to either your program informatics lead or EDAV technical support for help setting those up, if you run into issues.

 ## License Standard Notice
 The repository utilizes code licensed under the terms of the Apache Software